hmajid2301/blog/content/posts/2022-10-15-how-to-manage-your-dotfiles-with-dotbot/index.md

 {{< notice type="info" title="What are dotfiles?" >}}
 Many tools/program store their configuration files as files on your machine.
-For example on Linux you will often find these in `~/.config` directory.
+On Linux you will often find these in `~/.config` directory.

 Some common examples of dotfiles: